5 Questions to Ask Yourself When Picking Kitchen Window Treatments

 5. What does my room decor need?

-It may seem weird that we're talking about the actual aesthetics last, but the previous four questions should have helped you narrow in on the functionality of your options — now comes the fun part!
-Take a look at the decor of your room and think about what it needs design-wise.
+The previous four questions should have helped you narrow in on the functionality of your options — now comes the fun part!
+Take a look at the decor of your kitchen and think about what it needs design-wise.

 Is it mostly black and white?
 Maybe choose fabric shades with a patterned pop of color to liven things up.
 Is the space full of boho accents?
 A natural bamboo shade would be a great complement.